 Ibasho Gallery (www.ibashogallery.com) from Antwerp concentrates on collecting, distributing and selling photography from Japan.
 This time the collectors Annemarie Zethof and Martijn Van Pieterson discovered Japanese female photographers and especially the one – Yoko Ikeda.
 Yoko Ikeda used to work in a shadow of her more successful partner whose work belongs to highlight of Ibasho.
 Yoko features various instances of nature interwoven with artificial, flavored by her wit and humor and very sharp eye for detail.
 Photography for her is not a way to record reality or a method of explanation things, but rather a form of experimentation to create a new world consciously working with the ambiguity of visual sensation, as well as colors, composition, and fluctuations of perspective.
 Her themes come from daily life; they are so casual and humble that the most of us might consider them meaningless.
 Ikeda wants to extract their beauty and sometimes she gets quite unpredictable results.

-Among some of the female photographers exhibited this year in Basel there is an interesting trend of combining photographs with knitting or stitching.
-As a result the image is transformed into sort of collage.
-Some time ago, a prominent German artist, Rosemarie Trockel, started to use the same technique for her objects of art so called “wool paintings”, which were knitted.
+Among some female photographers exhibited this year in Basel there is an interesting trend of combining photographs with knitting or stitching.
+As a result, the image is transformed into sort of collage.
+Some time ago, a prominent German artist, Rosemarie Trockel, started to use the same technique for her objects of art so-called “wool paintings”, which were knitted.
 In choosing wool and technique of knitting, which are traditionally associated with the female domestic reality, Trockel explored the negative connotations of “intefior materials and skills”.
 By mechanically producing the knitted pattern, she questioned the cliché of women’s art and skills.
 We do not know if works of the female photographers like Austrian Iris Hutegger, who is on show at the Galerie Esther Woerdehoff (www.ewgalerie.com) from Paris is loaded with the similar ideology.
 However, during the process of creation of her textural landscapes, Hutegger uses a sewing machine to alter the landscapes of her black-and-white photographs, injecting the static images with unexpected lush and vibrant vitality of multicolored tread.
 By then all her photographs became unique pieces.